Night Sweats: When Will The Nightmare Be Over?

-They strike in the middle of the night, leaving you sweaty, overheated and counting sheep to fall back to sleep.
+They strike in the middle of the night, leaving you sweaty, overheated and trying to count sheep to fall back asleep.
 Night sweats are a common symptom of menopause, affecting about 75% of all women.
-But when will you regain your cool?
-Read on to find out more about night sweats.

 What Causes Night Sweats?

-During menopause, the body slows production of hormones such as estrogen, progesterone and testosterone, signaling the end of the fertile period of a woman´s life.
-When hormone levels become erratic, the body begins to experience a myriad of unpleasant symptoms.
-Even after you have completed the menopause phase of life, the body may need time to adjust to its new hormone levels.
-During this adjustment period, a woman may continue to experience the symptoms of menopause.
+During menopause, ovulation ceases and the body decreases its production of the sex hormones estrogen, progesterone, and testosterone.
+When hormone levels fluctuate the body begins to experience a number of unpleasant symptoms.
+Even after you have entered postmenopause, the body may need time to adjust to the new hormone levels.
+As a result, night sweats and other menopausal symptoms may continue well after menopause has ended.

-In addition to hormone imbalance, night sweats may be triggered by spicy foods or hot drinks, unnatural fibers and certain medications.
-Click here to read more about night sweats´ causes and triggers, or continue reading below to learn how you can help reduce the risk of night sweats.
+In addition to hormone imbalance, night sweats may be triggered by spicy foods or hot drinks, some types of clothing, and certain medications.

-What Can I Do To Get Some Relief?
+What Can I Do to Relieve My Symptoms?

-You can increase intake of soy and vitamin B and reduce consumption of alcohol and caffeine.
-Keep the following considerations in mind to avoid triggering night sweats;
+Also try integrating more soy and vitamin B into your diet and reduce your consumption of alcohol and caffeine.
+Keep the following considerations in mind when trying to manage your night sweats.

 • Avoid spicy foods